thejamesgore/ga-projects/GA-Project-2/README.md

 ---

 Authorisation was the largest challenge.
 The API has a multitude of authorisation flows which allow a user to authenticate.
 We chose the simplest that met our functional requirements for the project.
-Despite this we did enounter a range of errors which were 400, 401, 403, & 500.
+Despite this we did encounter a range of errors which were 400, 401, 403, & 500.
 This posed an interesting problem when debugging as we were receiving the access token back from the Spotify API.
 What we discovered was this token was not being stored in local storage correctly nor passed on with our access requests.
 This only took a few lines of code to solve once we understood this.

 We also discovered some endpoints would work while others would not.
 This was due to the way Spotify API endpoints require the access token to be passed along with other requirements in the string.
-Once solved we could call any end point and recieve data back succesfully.
+Once solved we could call any end point and recieve data back successfully.

 ## Bugs